Praetorian Building: History

 The Praetorian Tower was conceived as the national headquarters of the Praetorian Order, a fraternal insurance company based in Dallas.
 The mostly empty plot of land at Main Street and Stone Street had previously hosted the circus, medicine shows and college football events.
 In 1905 the Order announced a six-story, fireproof building capable of expanding eight additional floors.
 Months later, plans were changed to the construction of a 15-story building—the first skyscraper in Dallas.
 Construction began in late 1905 and after several delays the frame of the $800,000 building was complete in 1907 and it finally opened to visitors on February 28, 1909.
 Designed by C.W.
 Bulger & Son, its unique neoclassical exterior was fitted with gray granite pillars, gold ornamentation, and terra cotta columns on a brick and steel structural frame, while the interior was finished with African mahogany, tile and marble.
 The building was heated by steam, featured three modern elevators of the time and contained 2 artesian wells.
 Each office featured electricity, telegraph and telephone connections and hot and cold running water.
 A rooftop observatory provided views over the growing city and up to 20 mi over rural landscape.

 The building remained a center of business activity even as taller skyscrapers opened in following years.
 The building was air conditioned in 1948.
 The Order also requested that Stone Street, named after a Dallas Civil War hero, be changed to Praetorian Lane; this was denied by the City in 1952.
 The Praetorian Order transformed into the Praetorian Mutual Life Insurance Company and in 1958 announced an adjacent 15 story addition and $1.5 million face-lift for the 50-year-old structure.
 Months later, what had been planned as a general modernization changed to a complete overhaul of the building.
 The width of the building along Main Street was doubled with the addition, increasing the building tract to 10000 sqft.
 The historic exterior was stripped down to the steel frame and replaced with a brightly colored "Praetorian Yellow" porcelain steel exterior.
 The new building, opened in 1961, was designed by Grayson Gill, Inc. and contained 140000 sqft of office space.

 Tandy Corp. occupied the building's basement and first two levels with the 21-department "Tandy Craft & Hobby Mart" in the 1960s, but success of the new building was short-lived.
 The building was sold to off-shore investors in 1970, and Praetorian Mutual Life vacated the building in 1987 for a new location in Las Colinas.
-The yellow porcelain exterior was painted gray during a 1990s renovation by Corgan Associates.
+The yellow porcelain exterior was painted gray during a 1990s renovation by Corgan.
 The structure changed hands over successive years and fell into foreclosure; by 1993 low occupancy forced the building to close.
 It became the 10th office building in a five-block stretch to close its doors during the five-year period of economic hardship for the downtown business district.